 Our search for the truth

 News about the shocking events on New Year’s Eve in Cologne travelled far and wide.
-In the wake of that night, 1,252 people reported incidents of and theft to police.
+In the wake of that night, 1,252 people reported incidents of sexual assault and theft to police.
 The chief suspects in these crimes?
 A large group of young refugees.

 Nearly four months later, though, confusion still reigns about what exactly happened that night.
 Who were the perpetrators?
 What did they do and why?
 And how did things get so terrifyingly out of hand?